walterrq/laf_BRIL_2025/README.md

 conda --version
 ```

-If you get something similar to `conda: command not found``, you don't have conda installed, and can proceed with the instalation of it.
+If you get something similar to `conda: command not found`, you don't have conda installed, and can proceed with the instalation of it.
+Also if you have conda but it's not installed in the `eos` space, is highly recommended you to reinstall it there, since the needed modules will end filling completely your available space at `afs`.

 ### Conda instalation